 Edge Of Nowhere

-Another third-person VR game from Insomniac Games, except this one is intense for very different reasons – it's downright spooky.
+A third-person VR game from Insomniac Games, this one is intense for very different reasons – it's downright spooky.
 Make your way across the frigid environment to rescue a missing expedition.
 The story is more like a traditional Uncharted or Tomb Raider-style console game with its epic snowscapes, eerie caverns and supernatural creatures flying overhead.

 This one is easily one of the funniest, and most fun, games on the Rift.
 Sure, you're shooting robots, but you also get to tear off their limbs, use them as shields and hop onto the backs of bigger, meaner robots to steal weapons.
 Why are you even still reading this?
 Get playing.